Patilx97/CICD-Jenkins-End-to-End-Deployment/README.md

 4. Create a new pipeline:

   - Go to Jenkins dashboard and click New Item > Pipeline > OK.

-    - In build option, Select "GITscm polling" checkbox
+  - Configure pipeline:
+    - Build triggers:
+      - Check "GitHub hook trigger for GITScm polling"
+    - Pipeline:
-    - In script section, paste the groovy script from `script` file
+      - In the Pipeline section, choose Pipeline script and paste the Groovy script from your script file.
+      - Adjust the Groovy script:
+        - Replace the GitHub repository URL in the checkout stage
-    - Changes: Replace GitHub Repository in "checkout stage", ECR URI in push and "deploy stage", Replace private ip address of your deploy instance in "deploy stage"
+        - Replace the ECR URI in the push & deploy stage."
+        - Replace the private IP address of your deployment instance in the deploy stage.

 5. Configure GitHub Webhook: